AirWalk-Digital/AWS-VPC-Lambda/README.md

 # AWS VPC Lambda with serverless

-This repo is the companion to `Breaking down AWS Lambda’s Shared Responsibility model`.
+This repo is the companion to [Breaking down the AWS Lambda Shared Responsibility model](https://medium.com/airwalk/breaking-down-the-aws-lambda-shared-responsibility-model-cd84f404bb8d).

 It creates
 * An Amazon S3 bucket